aifilms/.github/profile/README.md

-**AI FILMS** for films created with the help of AGI 🎬
+**AI FILMS** for films created with the help of AI 🎬

-Unleash your imagination with our Video Streaming platform and AGI solutions for film creators.
+Unleash your imagination with our Video Streaming platform and AI solutions for film creators.

 Are you a Film/Movie Creator ?
-[Join our AGI platform today](https://aifilms.ai).
+[Join our AI FILMS platform today](https://aifilms.ai).